 Easton’s Beach (First Beach), Newport, Rhode Island

 This 3/4-mile long stretch of sandy beach faces the Atlantic, offering lively surf that’s not too rough.
 Stroll along the boardwalk or enjoy beach games on the shore.
 Bring your kayaks, paddleboards, and surfboards to make the most of the ocean.
 Children will love the 50-year-old carousel and other boardwalk amusements.
 Snacks and concessions are available.
 The beach is monitored by lifeguards in the summer.

 Fogland Beach (Tiverton Town Beach), Tiverton, Rhode Island

 This quiet beach is a little rocky in places — bring your beach shoes.
-Fogland Beach is very family-friendly, with lifeguards on duty all summer, a fun play area for children and easy parking nearby.
-You can enjoy all your favorite ocean sports here, with kayaking and windsurfing being popular passtimes.
+Fogland Beach is very family-friendly, with lifeguards on duty all summer, a fun play area for children, and easy parking nearby.
+You can enjoy all your favorite ocean sports here, with kayaking and windsurfing being popular pastimes.
 Fishing is permitted at the furthest end of the beach, away from the swimmers.
-There are restrooms, showers and changing rooms.
+There are restrooms, showers, and changing rooms.
 There are no concessions or snacks so pack a cooler if you’re planning to spend the day here.

 Goosewing Beach, Little Compton, Rhode Island